constellation-daq/Constellation/docs/protocols/chp.md

 The heartbeat and extrasystole message frame MUST be encoded according to the MessagePack specification.
 It SHALL contain two strings, followed by a 64-bit timestamp, two 1-OCTET integer values and a 2-OCTET integer value.
-The message MAY contain an additional string at the end.

 The first string MUST contain the protocol identifier, which SHALL consist of the letters ‘C’, ‘H’ and ‘P’, followed by the protocol version number, which SHALL be `%x01`.